 While there is an anti-serum available to treat tick paralysis, treatment is expensive and very much dependent on early identification of symptoms by the owner and immediate veterinary attention.
+Ticks can remain on your pet for as long as 12 days before detaching themselves.

 Symptoms that your pet may display if they are suffering from tick paralysis include: